SebastianBaiju/angular-go-grpc-protocol/go-grpc/README.md

 # Connecting Angular and Go with gRPC

 ## Overview
-This project demonstrates how to establish a connection between an Angular frontend and a Golang backend using the gRPC protocol.
+This project demonstrates how to establish a connection between an Angular frontend and a Go backend using the gRPC protocol.
 By leveraging Protocol Buffers (protobufs), we enable efficient and structured communication between the two services.

 ## Technologies Used